edwardshturman/rollup-bot/README.md

 ## Features

 - One super simple slash command: `/rollup <messages> <thread>` 📜
-  - **`messages`**: How many messages should be forwarded to a thread; counts backwards from the most recent in the current channel
+  - **`messages`**: How many messages should be forwarded to a thread; counts backwards from the most recent in the current channel, limit 100
   - **`thread`**: The name of the thread created
+- A handy context menu command: right-click any message > `Apps` > `Rollup from here onward` 🖱
 - Everyone who sent a message that was forwarded will automatically be added to the new thread! 🧵
-- All messages are forwarded using a single webhook, keeping things neat ✨
+- All messages are forwarded using a single webhook, keeping things neat for server admins ✨
 - Retain message formatting, and even see who sent it! ✅
 - Message order is preserved 💬